-- vational data.
-In the UK and Ireland, for example, the gauging network expanded from the 1970s onwards, a period with particularly few floods which may lead to biases in the trend analyses (Hannaford and Marsh, 2008; Murphy et al., 2013; Prosdocimi et al., 2013).
-Due to changing societal priorities and/or financial constraints, gauges sometimes have to be closed down (e.g. Fig. 5), which may result in similar biases.
-Another - example is Italy, where the number of stream gauges declined sharply in the 1970s when the hydrological service was split into regional services.
-Diakakis et al. (2012) illustrated this observation bias for the case of Greece and related an apparently increasing number of floods over the last few decades to more detailed reporting on floods.
-Changes in media coverage may also contribute to biases in the perceptions of flood occurrence (Barnolas and Llasat, 2007b; Lara et al., 2010).
+This can be seen in the UK and Ireland, where the gauging network expanded from the 1970s onwards, a period with drought conditions and particularly few floods which is considered to influence the outcomes of trend analyses performed (Hannaford and Marsh, 2008; Murphy et al., 2013; Prosdocimi et al., 2014).
+Another factor resulting in similar biases are changing societal priorities and/or financial constraints, which sometimes cause gauges to be closed down (e.g. Fig. 6).
+Other examples of observational biases can be seen in Italy, where the number of stream gauges declined sharply in the 1970s when the national hydrological service was split into regional services.
+Diakakis et al. (2012) also illustrated another type of observational bias for the case of Greece where an apparently increasing number of floods over the last few decades were related to more detailed reporting on floods.
+The bias in the perceptions of flood occurrence and the contribution of changes in media coverage is also evident in other studies (Barnolas and Llasat, 2007b; Lara et al., 2010).

 For historic flood data, observation bias may be even more important.
 Generally, the further one goes back in history the fewer documentary sources or measured data are available.
-Smaller floods could be overlooked since, usually, only floods that caused loss of life or material damage were deemed important enough to be recorded.
-The observation bias is particularly challenging when historical records are used for flood
+Smaller floods can be overlooked since, usually, only floods that caused loss of life or material damage were considered important enough to be recorded.
+The observation bias is particularly challenging when historical records are used for flood frequency analysis.

-- 20 Observation bias is particularly challenging when historical records are used for flood frequency analysis.
-There are two principal approaches to compensate for missing data.
-The first is the selection of a timeframe over which the largest events are likely to have been recorded (Parent and Bernier, 2003; Macdonald et al., 2006, 2013).
-The second approach is to only include a fixed number of events above a perception thresh- - old (Stedinger and Cohn, 1986; Viglione et al., 2013a).
-While it is usually difficult to estimate flood discharges from flood marks (water levels), particularly if the stream morphology has changed over time or buildings with epigraphic marks have been rebuild, Viglione et al. (2013a) noted that the number of floods exceeding a threshold is a more important piece of information in flood frequency analysis than the discharges themselves.
-It is also challenging to estimate the water levels themselves from documentary sources due to the descriptive character of historical flood reports, often related to the impact such events have had, which may have increased over time for the same flood discharge (Brázdil et al., 2005).
-It is therefore important to isolate, best as possible, impacts and the flood severity.
+There are two principal approaches to compensate for missing pre-instrumental data.
+The first is the selection of a time frame over which the largest events are likely to have been recorded (Parent and Bernier, 2003; Macdonald et al., 2006, 2013).
+The second approach is to include only a fixed number of events above a perception threshold (Stedinger and Cohn, 1986; Viglione et al., 2013).

+It is usually difficult to estimate flood discharges from flood marks (water levels), particularly if the stream morphology has changed over time or buildings with epigraphic marks have been rebuilt.
+However, not only pre-instrumental discharges are important but also the number of floods exceeding a threshold are valuable for flood frequency analysis.
+For example, Viglione et al. (2013) noted that the number of floods exceeding a threshold is a more important piece of information than the discharges themselves.

+It is also challenging to estimate the water levels themselves from documentary sources due to the descriptive character of historical flood reports, often related to the impact such events have had, which may have changed (usually increased) over time for the same flood discharge (Brázdil et al., 2005).
+It is therefore important to isolate, as best as possible, flood impacts and the flood severity.